 CT GIS Network Bylaw Revision History (PDFs – requires Adobe Reader)

-Current User Network Bylaws with revision (March 2017)
+User to User Network Bylaws (March 2017)

-User to User Network Bylaws with revision (March 2012)
+User to User Network Bylaws (March 2012)

 User to User Network Bylaws (March 2004)